nculwell/MathStudy/CS.md

 * Krishnamurthi, 2012. *Programming Languages: Application and Interpretation*

   The last version of this incarnation of the book.
 It goes with an online course, which is available here: https://cs.brown.edu/courses/cs173/2012/

   Together, these make an excellent introduction to the design and implementation of programming languages using an interpreter.
+This version of the book (and course) use a Racket language called typed PLAI, which is a Lisp with strong type inference.

 * Krishnamurthi, 2015. *Programming and Programming Languages*